Best Time to Fly to Chicago

 Chicago’s seasons are intense – it’s hot in the summer and cold in the winter – but savvy travelers can always find cheap airline tickets to Chicago.

-Summer is the peak of the festival season in the Chicago area with major events taking place in the parks and neighborhoods every weekend, in spite of the heat and humidity from the Lake.
+Summer is between June and August and it is the peak of the festival season in the Chicago area with major events taking place in the parks and neighborhoods every weekend, in spite of the heat and humidity from the Lake.
 September can be the most enjoyable and mild month of the year but there's less going on during this period.

 Getting around Chicago

-No need to worry about getting around Chicago.
-There are plenty of ways to get around.
-Hop on the El, short for elevated train, the city’s subway system, or one of the buses that runs all over the city.
+There are plenty of ways to get around Chicago: hop on the ‘L’ (short for elevated train), the city’s subway system, or one of the buses that runs all over the city.
 For information about fares and routes, check out the website for the Chicago Transit Authority.
 Traffic is often congested, especially during rush hour, and driving isn’t recommended.
-Biking is becoming increasingly popular around the city, thanks to the city’s former mayor encouraging residents to ride their bikes as a mode of transportation.
-With all of Chicago’s lakefront property, biking can be a great way to enjoy the city.
+Biking is a popular way to get around and with all of Chicago’s lakefront property, it can be a great way to enjoy the city.